Featured Image

 Difficulty Level

-K2 is widely regarded as one of the most difficult mountains to climb in the world.
+K2 Mountain is widely regarded as one of the most difficult mountains to climb in the world.
 Its steep slopes, unpredictable weather conditions, and technical challenges make it a formidable peak even for experienced climbers.
 The extreme altitude, reaching 8,611 meters (28,251 feet), adds another layer of difficulty, increasing the risk of altitude sickness and other health hazards.
 Additionally, the remoteness of the mountain and the lack of infrastructure further contribute to its difficulty level.
 It is revered by mountaineers as one of the most difficult and dangerous mountains to climb, earning the nickname “Savage Mountain.”

 Is K2 more difficult to climb than Mount Everest?